777arc/textbook/content/digital_modulation.rst

    :scale: 100 %
    :align: center

-Question- How many symbols are shown in the signal snippet above?
+Question: How many symbols are shown in the signal snippet above?
 How many bits are represented total?

 .. raw:: html